 - At the beginning of each school year or for a student who enrolls later, schools must notify parents or guardians about instruction in sexual health education and HIV prevention education and research on student health behaviors that will be used in instruction.
-The notice to parents or guardians must advise on all of the following information: - That the written and audiovisual education materials used in comprehensive sexual health education and HIV prevention education are available for inspection. - That school districts must teach comprehensive sexual health education and HIV prevention education using district personnel or outside consultants.
+The notice to parents or guardians must advise on all of the following information: - That the written and audiovisual education materials used in comprehensive sexual health education and HIV prevention education are available for inspection; - That school districts must teach comprehensive sexual health education and HIV prevention education using district personnel or outside consultants.
 If the education is taught by outside consultants, the parent or guardian must be further informed that the school may provide such instruction in the classroom or in an assembly using them.
 In either instance, the school must further inform the parent or guardian of (a) the date of the instruction; (b) the name of the organization or affiliation of each guest speaker or speakers; and (c) the right of the parent or guardian to request a copy of the laws governing these educational programs (Education Code Sections 51933, and 51934).
 Furthermore, if the arrangements for such instruction by outside consultants or guest speakers are made after the beginning of the school year, the notice to parent or guardian must be made by mail or another commonly used method of notification, no fewer than 14 days before the instruction is delivered.
-The use of an outside consultant or guest speaker is within the discretion of the district. - That the parent or guardian has the right to request a copy of the law. - That the parent or guardian may request in writing that his/her child not receive comprehensive sexual health education or HIV prevention education. - 2.
+The use of an outside consultant or guest speaker is within the discretion of the district.

+- That the parent or guardian has the right to request a copy of the law; - That the parent or guardian may request in writing that his/her child not receive comprehensive sexual health education or HIV prevention education. - 2.
 Schools must continue to meet the requirements of Education Code Section 51513, which states that no questionnaire, survey, or examination containing any question about the student's personal beliefs or practices in sex, family life, morality, or religion or any questions about the student's parents' or guardians' beliefs and practices in sex, family life, morality, and religion can be administered to any student in grades K-12 unless the parent or guardian of the student is notified in writing that this test, questionnaire, survey, or examination is to be administered and the parent or guardian of the pupil gives written permission for the student to participate in the activity.
 Schools may, according to this Act, administer in grades K-12 anonymous, voluntary, and confidential research and evaluation tools to measure students' health behaviors and risks, including tests, questionnaires, and surveys containing age-appropriate questions about the students' attitudes concerning or practices relating to sex, but only if the parent or guardian is notified in writing that this test, questionnaire, or survey is to be administered and the parent or guardian is given the opportunity to review the material and to request in writing that his or her child not participate.
+The School Experience Survey is an anonymous, voluntary and confidential research and evaluation tool used by the District.
+For more information, please see the School Experience Survey section in this Handbook or https://achieve.lausd.net/Page/8397.